 The next thing to consider is your budget and the level of service you would like.
 Cost is going to rise with the length of the cruise and the level of service.
 Cruises range from budget to luxury and private.
 Boats vary greatly and it’s important to read reviews.
 Doing your research is important.
 Don’t pick a cruise simply because it’s cheap.
 You want a reputable company where safety is a priority.
 The last thing you want is to get food poisoning or put yourself in danger.
 Find out how long the company has been in business and check reviews for photos of their facilities.

 Each tour will have its own itinerary.
-Included activities are dependent on the length of your cruise and its route.
-Some things that may be on your itinerary include:
+Included activities are dependent on the length of your Halong Bay cruise and its route.

 If kayaking is on your list of things to do, make sure it’s on the cruise itinerary.
 Kayaking may seem like a standard activity but it’s actually only allowed in certain areas of the bay.
 Tour operators need a specific permit from the government.
 I would look for cruises that visit Bai Tu Long Bay.
 It’s a beautiful place to kayak.